The Best Flea Collars for Dogs (Review) in 2020

 Non-messy, non-greasy, water-resistant and odorless

-Fleas and ticks killed through contact
+Kills fleas and ticks on contact

 This 8-month flea collar has several advantages over other treatments including being mess-free, odorless, and non-greasy.
 Since it kills ticks and fleas upon contact, the fleas don’t have to bite your pup for it to work.
-It’s easy to put on and it’s compatible with leash collars as well, making it one of the best options on the market!
+The collar easy to put on and it’s compatible with leash collars as well, making it one of the best options on the market!

-Kills and repels fleas for seven months
+Kills and repels fleas and ticks for seven months

 Water resistant design